 - Press the earth down firmly around the bottle.

-You can extend the amount of time up to about 7-10 days if you use large plastic bottles instead of glass bottles.
-The problem with plastic bottles is their short neck.
+I recommend using wine bottles or other glass bottles.
+Plastic bottles have a very short neck.
 They can’t be dug into the soil that well and need a support pole to keep them upright.
-But it is another option for sure.

-Tip: Instead of using heavy glass bottles that run the risk of tipping over, there are various types of glass globes available.
-Such glass globes work the same way but are much lighter and specifically produced for plant watering.
-You can find them in many stores and in plenty of styles such as those iridescent plant watering globes on Amazon or these bird-shaped watering globe spikes.
+Tip: Instead of using heavy glass bottles that run the risk of tipping over, there are various types of glass watering globes available.
+You can find them in many stores and in plenty of styles, such as those iridescent plant watering globes on Amazon or these bird-shaped watering globe spikes.

 3. Plastic Bottle Drip Irrigation System: Best Suited for Big Pots or Plants Outdoors

-This method is similar to the glass bottle watering but instead of turning the bottle upside down, the whole bottle is dug into the soil.
-As you can imagine, this method mainly works for big plant pots or for plants outdoors with a lot of soil around them.
+This method is similar to glass bottle watering, but instead of turning the bottle upside down, the whole bottle is dug into the soil.
+This method mainly works for big plant pots or for garden plants.

 What you need for a plastic bottle drip system: